CCDirectLink/loadmusic/README.md

 # loadmusic
-Load custom music into your game
+Load custom music into your game *broken version*